Heart failure is most often a long-term (chronic) condition, but it may come on suddenly. It can be caused by many different heart problems.

 Other important changes to make in your lifestyle:

 Stay active.
 Walk or ride a stationary bicycle.
-Your doctor can provide a safe and effective exercise plan for you.
-Do not exercise on days when your weight has gone up from fluid or you are not feeling well.
+Your provider can provide a safe and effective exercise plan for you.
+DO NOT exercise on days when your weight has gone up from fluid or you are not feeling well.